Token Sample Complexity of Attention: Tools from empirical process theory

 \begin{definition}[$\varepsilon$-net and covering numbers] Let $(T, d)$ be a metric space.
 Consider a set $T' \subset T$ and a number $\varepsilon > 0$.
 A subset $\mathcal N \subset T'$ is an $\varepsilon$-net of $T$ if balls of radius $\varepsilon$ centered at points in $\mathcal N$ cover $T'$.\\ The smallest cardinality of an $\varepsilon$-net of $T'$ is called the covering number of $K$ and is denoted $\mathcal N(\varepsilon, T', d)$.
 Equivalently, $\mathcal N(\varepsilon, T', d)$ is the smallest number of closed balls with centers in $T'$ and radius $\varepsilon$ whose union covers $T'$. \end{definition}

-\begin{theorem}[Dudley's entropy integral](see \citep[Theorem 8.1.3, p.
-221, 2nd ed.]{vershynin2018}) Let $(X_t)_{t \in T}$ be a centered random process on a metric space $(T, d)$ with sub-Gaussian increments as in \eqref{eq:subgaussian}, with $K \ge 0$ its sub-Gaussian parameter.
+\begin{theorem}[Dudley's entropy integral](\cite{Vershynin18}, see Theorem 8.1.3, p.
+221, 2nd ed.)
+Let $(X_t)_{t \in T}$ be a centered random process on a metric space $(T, d)$ with sub-Gaussian increments as in \eqref{eq:subgaussian}, with $K \ge 0$ its sub-Gaussian parameter.
 Then, there exists a constant $C \ge 0$ such that:

 where $\mathcal N(\varepsilon, T, d)$ denotes the covering number of $T$ at scale $\varepsilon$ introduced in Definition \ref{def:cov_nb}. \end{theorem}

 \begin{definition}[Data-dependent distance] Let $Y_1,\dots,Y_n$ be a sample of random vectors in $\mathbb R^d$ and let $\mathbb P_n := \frac1n\sum_{i=1}^n \delta_{Y_i}$ denote the empirical measure.
 For any measurable $g$, define the empirical $L^2(\mathbb P_n)$ norm under the samples $Y_1,\dots,Y_n$ by